Understanding Your Health Savings Account

 HSA Top 10 Frequently Asked Questions

-Using a health savings account to supplement your current health insurance coverage is a great way to save money on your health care costs.
-Along with saving money on your health care costs, your HSA can get your money working for you by earning interest.
-And, you can save your HSA money tax-free.
+Using a health savings account (HSA) to supplement your current health insurance coverage is a great way to save money on your health care costs.
+Along with saving money on your health care costs, your HSA can get your money working for you by earning interest and also provides tax benefits.
+You can save your HSA money tax-free.
 If you have a high-deductible health insurance plan and have not yet read Comparison and Qualification Guidelines for HSAs, FSAs, & HRAs, do that first.
 Here are some Top 10 HSA Frequently Asked Questions to get a jump-start on understanding your HSA.

 Top 10 Health Savings Account, HSA Frequently Asked Questions:

-1. How do I start a HSA?
+1. How do I start an HSA?
 First, you have to have a qualifying health insurance plan.
 A qualifying health insurance plan is one that carries a high deductible.
-Each year what is considered a high-deductible health insurance plan changes, but generally it would be a deductible that is not considered in the normal range for a health insurance plan.
-If you think you have a high-deductible health insurance plan then you can contact your employer, health insurance company, or a number of private insured banks and credit unions locally or online to find out about setting up a HSA.
+If you think you have a high-deductible health insurance plan then you can contact your employer, health insurance company, or a number of private insured banks and credit unions locally or online to find out about setting up an HSA.
+Learn more about HSA's vs. FSA's here.
+You can also find out more about how to choose the best HSA .

 5. What happens if I lose my health insurance?
 Once you have money in your HSA, you can continue to use it even if you do not have a high-deductible health insurance plan anymore, but you cannot keep contributing money to your health savings account.